masmunge95/JULY-Cohort-Hackathon1/README.md

 - **Introduction & Profile Section** with clickable contact icons
 - **Educational Background** with a downloadable CV
 - **Interests** in tech fields like AI and Data Science
+- **Programming Languages** currently being learned
 - **Projects** with links to GitHub repositories
 - **Contact Section** with email and a Google Forms link
 - **Footer** for branding and copyright

-It also includes a downloadable CV and links to example projects.
+It also includes updated section descriptions, improved grammar, and cleaner layout for better readability and professionalism.
+The navigation bar is styled horizontally and adapts for mobile screens.

 ## 📁 Project Structure

 ```
-├── index.html         # Main HTML file with all sections
+├── index.html         # Main HTML file with all sections and internal links
 ├── styles.css         # Custom CSS styling (Dark theme, responsive design)
 └── Assets/            # Folder containing images, icons, and CV
     ├── 20250730_130650.jpg               # Profile image and favicon
     ├── Samuel Waema Professional CV.pdf  # Downloadable CV
     ├── about-removebg-preview.png        # About section icon